Georgia Public Broadcasting: New studios and new scandals

 The late 1990s were a time of political scandal for GPB.
 In 1997, the agency used Georgia Lottery funds earmarked for technology to build its present facility in Midtown, later cited as one of several unnecessary projects using lottery monies.
 Financial mismanagement led Governor Roy Barnes in 1999 to oust the executive director, Vernon Rogers, and board of directors, appointing longtime state auditor Claude Vickers to turn around a three-year deficit nearing $7 million.
 The ouster of Rogers came after an audit revealed that the agency had a stack of accounts receivable, the oldest of them 12 years old; a bank loan that the Georgia legislature never approved; and had misplaced $1 million in equipment.
 Under Vickers, GPB cut expenses by $5.2 million without cutting radio or television program production and had its first positive audit in six years.

 As the audiovisual industry has grown in Georgia, GPB studios have been used for the production of commercial television programming.
-The studio facilities were used for the production of the first season of the CBS Television Distribution-syndicated program Swift Justice With Nancy Grace; production of that series was moved to Los Angeles for its second and final season.
+The studio facilities were used for the production of the first season of the CBS Television Distribution-syndicated program Swift Justice with Nancy Grace; production of that series was moved to Los Angeles for its second and final season, with a new judge under the new name Swift Justice with Jackie Glass.
 In 2014, another syndicated court show, Lauren Lake's Paternity Court, began using the GPB facilities under the same arrangement; in 2017, it was joined by Couples Court with the Cutlers.

 GPB is an agency under the oversight of the governor, which has led to concerns of political connections in the broadcasting operation.
 In 2012, the director of the agency hired state senator Chip Rogers to host a program on a direct recommendation from Nathan Deal; the arrangement was panned by former NPR president Vivian Schiller and seen as a way to land the politician in a favorable position.
 Rogers was let go from GPB in 2014.